ros-navigation/docs.nav2.org/dev_containers/dev_containers_docs/development_guide.md

   - Applicable for reducing startup time when spawning new Codespaces
   - Necessary for limiting costs from CPU and storage usage

 While the colcon workspace is being built, VS Code will simultaneously install any specified extensions and settings.
 Next the `updateContentCommand` is executed, which reruns whenever the container is started or restarted.
 Specifically, for this project, this command re-cleans and re-builds the same colcon workspace as before, but only for invalidated packages detected by colcon cache using the lockfiles initialized during the `onCreateCommand`.
 This caching behavior also replicates the project's CI workflow.
-This is especially useful for:
+This is useful for:

 - Branching
   - Enables caching of workspace artifacts when switching between branches